 - 8. (40 points.)
 Now that your View servlet is working, it's time to enable the Prefs servlet, so that the user can customize his or her favorite categories.
 While the design of this interface is also largely up to you, we do ask that you do adhere to a few guidelines. - i.
 The servlet should enable the user to add newsfeeds to his or her favorites as well as remove newsfeeds from the same.
 The underlying mechanism for doing so should be an XHTML form, which should be submitted back to your Prefs servlet by way of HTTP GET or POST.
 You may find that checkboxes are the most aesthetically pleasing choice of input mechanisms.
 However, the servlet should not output a list of all available newsfeeds in one, large page.
 Instead, we suggest that you display only one channel of categories at a time, allowing the user to navigate among the available channels by way of hyperlinks or forms, which submit some parameter that instructs your Prefs servlet to display a different channel. - ii.
-The servlet should utilize project3-6.0/webapps/ROOT/xsl/prefs.xsl in order to generate its pages dynamically.
+The servlet should utilize project3-7.0/webapps/ROOT/xsl/prefs.xsl in order to generate its pages dynamically. - iii.
+If a user attempts to visit the servlet prior to authenticating, you should redirect the user to the Login servlet. - iv.
+Any page generated by the servlet should contain a link to the View servlet. - v.
+Any page generated by the servlet should contain a link via which the user can log out (i.e., the link will pass some parameter back to the servlet, instructing it to invalidate the current session and redirect the user to the Login servlet).